-1. Quickly turn the kayak with a minimum loss of forward speed by means of a low brace turn and by a bow rudder.
+- 1. Quickly turn the kayak with a minimum loss of forward speed by means of a low brace turn and by a bow rudder. - 1.
+Carving Turn.
+Moving at speed the paddler initiates the turn using a sweep and then leans the boat onto its inside rail to hold the turn in a carving arc.
+Inside strokes are used as support and to propel the boat in the turn.